JaxForReal/jasm2/README.md

 data 5 3 48 5 9 1 -> 0
 ```
 will set @0 to 3, @2 to 3, @3 to 48, etc.

-## ToDo

-- [x] Branching Syntax
-- [x] How to handle nested functions and declarations?
-- [x] How to pass data to syscalls without hardcoded argument addresses?
-- [ ] Retrieve data at non-32bit addresses (between cells)
-- [ ] Consider using i32 instead of u32 for memory cells
-- [ ] Write tests
-- [ ] Fix enumarate() not working when building function_table and data operations
-- [x] Remove need for semicolons at end of lines